infraspecdev/infraspec.dev/content/blog/rpi-netboot-deep-dive.md

 To implement netbooting for Raspberry Pi devices, you'll need the following components:

 - Raspberry Pi units acting as PXE clients connected via Ethernet to the router or switch.
-- Raspberry Pi acting as a PXE server containing boot files and user files connected via Ethernet to the router or switch.
+- Raspberry Pi as a PXE server containing boot files and user files connected via Ethernet to the router or switch.

 ## Configuration